lodash/babel-plugin-lodash/README.md

 # babel-plugin-lodash v3.0.0

-A simple transform to remove unused Lodash code without manual cherry picking letting you use Lodash as a monolithic library without worrying about bundling unused parts.
+A simple transform to cherry-pick Lodash modules so you don’t have to.

 ## Example